 Your blog’s focus is more so the general vibe, or category of ideas you have on your blog.
 It’s that initial indicator of the kind of content a reader will find when they land on your website.
 And, while I don’t think there’s any one perfect way to narrow your blog’s focus, I do know that the way that I’ve done it has worked for me.
 And really, I’ve never been more inspired or motivated by my blog, and I want more of you to feel that same sense of satisfaction!

-So, if you’re ready to get serious about your blog growth in 2018, ask yourself these 5 questions, and hopefully they’ll be able to help give you a more clear path for your blog’s focus
+So, if you’re ready to get serious about your blog growth, ask yourself these 5 questions, and hopefully they’ll be able to help give you a more clear path for your blog’s focus.

 First things first, before we go any further, there’s something I think we all need to get super clear on…